masak1112/precipitation_downscaling/README.md

 ## Precipitation downscaling by deep learning

 This repository serves as the official PyTorch implementation for precipitation downscaling using deep learning techniques.
-Specifically, we investigate several: the Swin transformer (SwinIR) and a combination of U-Net with a Generative Adversarial Network (GAN) and a diffusion component for probabilistic downscaling.
+Specifically, we investigate several neural networks: the Swin transformer (SwinIR) and a combination of U-Net with a Generative Adversarial Network (GAN) and a diffusion component for probabilistic downscaling.
 Our approach involves mapping short-range forecasts obtained from the Integrated Forecast System (IFS), which are provided on a regular spherical grid with a resolution of IFS=0.1°, to high-resolution observation radar data (RADKLIM) with a resolution of 0.01°.
 The mapping ratio between these resolutions is a factor of 10.

 This repo can be used for temperature downscaling, which is the PyTorch version of the [repo](https://gitlab.jsc.fz-juelich.de/esde/machine-learning/downscaling_maelstrom)(TensorFLow version)